rxliuli/joplin-utils/packages/website/docs/joplin-api/README.md

 - There are some special cases, such as APIs involving multiple entities, the naming is generally `operation entity + by + according to entity`, for example, the API to get the tag list according to the note id is `noteApi.tagsById`

-## some problems

-- The `get` method should not report an error, if it does not exist it should return `null` instead of throwing an exception